i-fulfilment/WooCommerce/i-fulfilment-integration/readme.txt

 == Installation ==

-1. Upload the `blade` folder to the `/wp-content/plugins/` directory
+1. Upload the `ifulfilment` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.0.3 =
+* Misspelling in support details

+= 2.0.2 =
+* Fixed small issue with URL slug

+= 2.0.1 =
+* Fixed folder structure for Wordpress plugin directory

 = 2.0 =
 * Plugin submission into the Wordpress Repo